 Hugh has hung flexible flaps just inside the entrance of the tunnel.

-This collage shown of the portal on Longnor shows it in place and an engine passing through to illustrate how it works.
+This collage shown of the portal on Longnor (above) shows it in place and an engine passing through to illustrate how it works.
 Click a photo for a larger view.

 Rubber or paper strips painted a dark colour, are attached to the tunnel ceiling.
 Weighting them down slightly at the bottom will keep them in place.